 Infection in the gum tissue that is cause by the infected tooth is termed pericoronitis.
 If this infection is not treated it will spread to your throat or into your neck.
 Severe infections will require that you go to the hospital.
 Because impacted wisdom teeth are so hard to clean they may have cavities or cause food to be lodged in between adjacent teeth and cause your adjacent teeth to have cavities.
 This will leads to a dental abscess.

-There is no home remedy to treat pain from an impacted wisdom tooth.
+There is no home remedy to treat an impacted wisdom tooth pain.
 You can get some relief by rinsing with warm salt water in the area of pain.
 However, it is difficult to get underneath the gum tissue without special tools seen at your Emergency Dentist.
 You will have to see your Emergency Dentist to get proper care for the infected area.

 Most common reasons:

 -Swelling of gum tissue in back of your mouth